Hello there!

 ×

-Two-Factor Authentication (2FA) for Jamf Connect
+How to Enable Two-Factor Authentication (2FA/MFA) for Jamf Connect?

 Jamf Connect 2FA (Two-Factor Authentication) or Multi-Factor Authentication (MFA) is an additional layer of security in which a user or an organizational employee have to provide two factors to gain access to the Jamf Connect account.
 With Jamf Connect TFA being enabled, anyone trying to login to your Jamf Connect account from an unrecognized computer/device must provide additional authorization.
 Authentication starts with a user submitting his traditional username and password.
 Once the user successfully gets authenticated with the 1st step verification, configured 2FA (OTP over SMS, Push Notifications, YubiKey, TOTP, Google Authenticator etc) method prompts for 2nd-step verification.
 After successfully authenticating with both of the steps a user is granted with the access to the Jamf Connect account.
 This extra layer prevents the unauthorized person from accessing the resources even if cyber attackers get to know your credentials.